PUT-PTM/STMInvaders/README.md

 Overview
 --------
 >- [Game] Folder with Unity3d game and other things related to game
->- [Licenses] Folder with all licenses of source code
 >- [STM_Project] Folder with Coocox project

 Description